The New Year stands before us like a fresh chapter in a book.

 8. Read More Books.

-I read 30 books in 2015, and I’m glad I did.
+I read several books in 2016, and I’m glad I did.
 The time I spent reading was enjoyable, and I feel a sense of accomplishment since all of the books I chose to read are recognized as “literature”.

 9. Be More Grateful.